100yann/Bash-Git-Commands/README.md

 git push -u main - pushes your local repository to github
 git branch - view all existing branches
 git branch X - creates a new branch with the name X
 git switch X - switches to an existing branch
+git switch -c X - creates and switches to branch X
 adding a file/directory within a .gitignore file will stop git from tracking changes to these files and commiting them; asterisk *.extension* will ignore all files with the specified extension, folder/ will ignore an entire directory